RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/02-EXO.md

 <sup>31</sup> And the sockets of the court round about, and the sockets of the court gate, and all the pins of the tabernacle, and all the pins of the court round about.
 ## Chapter 39

-<sup>1</sup> And of the blue, and purple, and scarlet , they made cloths of service, to do service in the holy [place], and made the holy garments for Aaron; as the LORD commanded Moses.
+<sup>1</sup> And of the blue, and purple, and scarlet, they made cloths of service, to do service in the holy [place], and made the holy garments for Aaron; as the LORD commanded Moses.
-<sup>2</sup> And he made the ephod [of] gold, blue, and purple, and scarlet , and fine twined linen.
+<sup>2</sup> And he made the ephod [of] gold, blue, and purple, and scarlet, and fine twined linen.
-<sup>3</sup> And they did beat the gold into thin plates, and cut [it into] wires, to work [it] in the blue, and in the purple, and in the scarlet , and in the fine linen, [with] cunning work.
+<sup>3</sup> And they did beat the gold into thin plates, and cut [it into] wires, to work [it] in the blue, and in the purple, and in the scarlet, and in the fine linen, [with] cunning work.
 <sup>4</sup> They made shoulderpieces for it, to couple [it] together: by the two edges was it coupled together.
-<sup>5</sup> And the curious girdle of his ephod, that [was] upon it, [was] of the same, according to the work thereof; [of] gold, blue, and purple, and scarlet , and fine twined linen; as the LORD commanded Moses.
+<sup>5</sup> And the curious girdle of his ephod, that [was] upon it, [was] of the same, according to the work thereof; [of] gold, blue, and purple, and scarlet, and fine twined linen; as the LORD commanded Moses.
 <sup>6</sup> And they wrought onyx stones inclosed in ouches of gold, graven, as signets are graven, with the names of the children of Israel.
 <sup>7</sup> And he put them on the shoulders of the ephod, [that they should be] stones for a memorial to the children of Israel; as the LORD commanded Moses.
-<sup>8</sup> And he made the breastplate [of] cunning work, like the work of the ephod; [of] gold, blue, and purple, and scarlet , and fine twined linen.
+<sup>8</sup> And he made the breastplate [of] cunning work, like the work of the ephod; [of] gold, blue, and purple, and scarlet, and fine twined linen.
 <sup>9</sup> It was foursquare; they made the breastplate double: a span [was] the length thereof, and a span the breadth thereof, [being] doubled.
 <sup>10</sup> And they set in it four rows of stones: [the first] row [was] a sardius, a topaz, and a carbuncle: this [was] the first row.
 <sup>11</sup> And the second row, an emerald, a sapphire, and a diamond.
 <sup>12</sup> And the third row, a ligure, an agate, and an amethyst.
 <sup>13</sup> And the fourth row, a beryl, an onyx, and a jasper: [they were] inclosed in ouches of gold in their inclosings.
-<sup>14</sup> And the stones [were] according to the names of the children of Israel, twelve , according to their names, [like] the engravings of a signet, every one with his name, according to the twelve tribes.
+<sup>14</sup> And the stones [were] according to the names of the children of Israel, twelve, according to their names, [like] the engravings of a signet, every one with his name, according to the twelve tribes.
 <sup>15</sup> And they made upon the breastplate chains at the ends, [of] wreathen work [of] pure gold.
 <sup>16</sup> And they made two ouches [of] gold, and two gold rings; and put the two rings in the two ends of the breastplate.
 <sup>17</sup> And they put the two wreathen chains of gold in the two rings on the ends of the breastplate.